Sakyawira/Sakyawira/README.md

 ## Games Credits

 ### Radiant Shores
 [Radiant Shores](https://ourlittlestudio.itch.io/radiant-shores) is a wave defense game about stopping pirate chickens from attacking your settlement.
 Use cannons for defense and the platforms/jump-pads to traverse the water.
 Have fun defending the beach!
+(Built in Unreal Engine 4)

 <img src="https://github.com/Sakyawira/Sakyawira/blob/master/Media/Demo_Radiant%20Shores_TeamRadiance.gif?raw=true" />

 ### Noir
 Avoiding darkness, and basking in light.
 [Noir](https://ourlittlestudio.itch.io/noir) is a unique platformer that utilizes lighting as mechanics.
+(Built in Unreal Engine 4)

 <img src="https://github.com/Sakyawira/Sakyawira/blob/master/Media/Demo-Noir-TeamRadiance.gif?raw=true" />

 ### Yanet in Yonderland
 [Yanet in Yonderland](https://ourlittlestudio.itch.io/yanet-in-yonderland) is a side-scrolling puzzle platformer.
 This game was featured on the front page of [Newgrounds](https://www.newgrounds.com/portal/view/732919) and get published by [Coolmath Games](https://www.coolmathgames.com/0-yanet-in-yonderland).
+(Built in Unity)

 <img src="https://github.com/Sakyawira/Sakyawira/blob/master/Media/Yanet%20in%20Yonderland%20by%20Our%20Little%20Studio%20-%20Google%20Chrome%202021-02-18%2016-56-53.gif?raw=true" />

 ### Wayward
 [Wayward](https://ourlittlestudio.itch.io/wayward) is an explorative piece about intrinsic and extrinsic motivation.
+(Built in Unity)

 <img src="https://github.com/Sakyawira/Sakyawira/blob/master/Media/Wayward%20by%20Our%20Little%20Studio%20-%20Google%20Chrome%202021-02-18%2018-37-52.gif?raw=true" />